Ellivers/wt-docs/docs/general-tool/command-list.md

 import MCFont from '@site/src/components/minecraft-font'

-# Command Block Chain List
+# Command List

-The <MCFont color="#76b297">[▶Command Block Chain List]</MCFont> button can be found in the [main General Tool menu](usage#main-menu)'s second page.
-This operation finds all command block chains in the selected area, makes a list of their content, and displays it in chat.
+The <MCFont color="#76b297">[▶Command List]</MCFont> button can be found in the [main General Tool menu](usage#main-menu)'s second page.
+This operation finds all command block chains that start in the selected area (this includes singular regular command blocks as well), makes a list of their content, and displays it in chat.

 ## Converting Lists